 Teeth Whitening from the Comfort of Your Home

 Another common type of professional whitening is known as tray bleaching.
 You can only get this treatment though your dentist, but the treatment itself takes place at home.
-During a visit to Dr. Barganier, we will fit you with custom trays and provide whitening gel.
+During a visit to Goose Creek Dentists Dr. Barganier or Dr. Bale we will fit you with custom trays and provide whitening gel.
 At home, you simply fill the trays with the gel and place them in your mouth.
 Because they are specially created for your mouth, the fit is perfect and every natural tooth is whitened evenly.
 This process uses a peroxide-based whitener, which works by producing chemicals that remove stains and actively whiten teeth.
 Tray whitening is a professional method, so it’s pricier than store-bought options, but results are achieved in 10 to 14 days (often noticeable in three to five days).
 Additionally, these treatments may contain comfort-enhancing ingredients.

 Paint-On Teeth Whiteners

 Paint-on teeth whiteners are one of the many store-bought treatments available in a number of locations.
 They are not as effective as professional methods or whitening strips, but they usually cost less than their counterparts.
 Paint-on whiteners come with a small brush that is used to apply a gel to the teeth.
 This gel is designed to harden and protect teeth from stains.